alexhayes/reaper-csurf-klinke-plugin-maps/README.md

 - Input: mapped to the first fader
 - Output: mapped to the last fader

+Sometimes I deviate from this for plugins like channel strips where quite often I'll place the input/output on faders 7 & 8 for certain pages (such as, compression and gate pages).

 ## EQ Frequency/Gain/Q

 I've tried to adhere to the same layout for EQ plugins so that:

 - Frequency: is the left most fader
 - Gain: is the fader to the right of Frequency
-- Q: is to the fader to the right of Gain
+- Q: is to the fader to the right of Gain OR is operated by a VPOT above Gain.

 I've deviated from this convention for plugins where it was more logical to follow the layout of the plugin, such as UAD's Neve 1073.